Q: I’ve taken classes at HCC before. Do I still need to fill out the HCC application?

 A: We will try to give you an idea of when you can expect placement when we notify you that your file has been received.
 As soon as we know definitely when you will be offered a seat we will contact you.

 Q: What can I do to move up on the waiting list?

-A: The classes are seated on a first come, first served basis.
-As a matter of fairness to all, this policy is strictly adhered to.
+A: The classes are seated on a first-come, first-served basis.
+As a matter of fairness to all, this policy is strictly enforced.